float3/float3.github.io/content/notes/philosophies.md

 The complex web of factors that guides our decisions essentially acts as a form of reward or punishment for the current person, brand, or object we're deciding about.

-It's important to note that the impact of these rewards and punishments—whether they lead to reinforcement or discouragement, and thus any subsequent change in behavior or preference—is a completely separate consideration.
+It's important to note that the impact of these rewards and punishments, whether they lead to reinforcement or discouragement, and thus any subsequent change in behavior or preference, is a completely separate consideration.

 Now because humans do not have free-will, through genetics, brain chemicals, environment and billions of tiny processes that started millions of years ago the concept of rewarding or punishing assumes agency, that we simply do not have, and is fundamentally paradoxical.